Guys, you are stretching the capacity of the system. Please remember, that this system has no SLAs!

-This article explains one of the biggest mysteries in PEPPOL: how does the document exchange work and what roles does the SML (Service Metadata Locator) play in it.
+This article explains one of the biggest mysteries in Peppol: how does the document exchange work and what roles does the SML (Service Metadata Locator) play in it.

-To start a document exchange in PEPPOL, you need to have the following information before you can start submitting anything:
+To start a document exchange in Peppol, you need to have the following information before you can start submitting anything:

 Lets start at the beginning.
 The first thing you need to do, is to find the SMP where the document receiver has registered its endpoints.
 Therefore the PPID and the SML information are required.